Center for Internet Security

+History and Governance

+CIS began as a volunteer-based initiative to create actionable, consensus based security configuration benchmarks aimed at helping organizations of all sizes decrease cyber risk.
+Over time, CIS evolved into a significant entity in cybersecurity coordination at the national level.
+In 2003, it collaborated with the SANS Institute to establish the CIS Controls, a ranked collection of best practices aimed at protecting against prevalent cyber threats.
+The organization also established a Center (MS-ISAC), a federally supported organization to assist U.S state, local, tribal, and territorial (SLTT) governments in identifying addressing, and averting cyber incidents.
+CIS became registered as a 501(c)(3) nonprofit organization located in East Greenbush, New York, with an additional office in Washington, D.C.
+The governance of CIS consists of a Board of Directors featuring cybersecurity experts various industries.
+The board offers strategic guidance, while daily operations are overseen by a Chief Executive Office and an executive team.
+As of 2025, John Gilligan is President and CEO of CIS, and he has emphasized the significance of strengthening collaboration with DHS, CISA, and other global cybersecurity entities.

 Program areas

 CIS has several program areas, including MS-ISAC, CIS Controls, CIS Benchmarks, CIS Communities, and CIS CyberMarket.
-Through these program areas, CIS works with a wide range of entities, including those in academia, the government, and both the private sector and general public to increase their online security by providing them with products and services that improve security efficiency and effectiveness.
+Through these program areas, CIS works with a wide range of entities, including those in academia, the government, and both the private sector and the general public to increase their online security by providing them with products and services that improve security efficiency and effectiveness.

 Multi-State Information Sharing and Analysis Center (MS-ISAC)

 The Multi-State Information Sharing and Analysis Center (MS-ISAC) is a "round-the-clock cyber threat monitoring and mitigation center for state and local governments" operated by CIS under a cooperative agreement with the U.S. Department of Homeland Security (DHS), Cybersecurity and Infrastructure Security Agency (CISA).
 The MS-ISAC was established in late 2002, and officially launched in January 2003, by William F. Pelgrin, then Chief Security Officer of the state of New York.
 Beginning from a small group of participating states in the Northeast, MS-ISAC came to include all 50 U.S. States and the District of Columbia, as well as U.S. State, Local, Tribal, and Territorial (SLTT) governments.
 In order to facilitate its expanding scope, in late 2010, MS-ISAC "transitioned into a not-for-profit status under the auspices of the Center for Internet Security."
-The transition was facilitated by CIS having "an established reputation for providing cybersecurity resources to the public and private sectors".
+In March 2025, CISA ended funding for MC-ISAC.

 MS-ISAC "helps government agencies combat cyberthreats and works closely with federal law enforcement", and is designated by DHS as a key cyber security resource for the nation's SLTT governments.

 The main objectives of MS-ISAC are described as follows: